mveplus/fuellog/README.md

 The application supports editing and deleting entries, confirms deletion, backs up data before deletion or editing, and allows importing and exporting data to/from CSV.
 Additionally, it includes a restore button to revert to the last backup, and displays data in a responsive table with checkboxes for selection.

+# SSO testing

+This setup provides Single Sign-On (SSO) with Google, GitHub, Facebook accounts, ensuring that your web app is secured with OAuth2 authentication.